metatensor/metatrain/docs/src/concepts/loss-functions.rst

       weight: 1.0
       reduction: mean

-Another common scenario is when only the loss function type is to be specified.
+Here, ``forces`` and ``stress`` refer to the gradients of the ``energy`` target with respect to atomic positions and strain, respectively, assuming these gradients have been requested in the training set configuration.

-In this case, it is possible to use the following shorthand notation:
+Another common scenario is when only the loss function type needs to be specified, while default values are acceptable for the other parameters.
+In that case, the configuration can be further simplified to:

 .. code-block:: yaml